We put a Men’s North Face Thermoball Hoodie to the test – these are the results after 9 months!

 Rather than buying specific hiking, climbing, cycling jackets etc. this jacket lends itself to well to a variety of outdoor pursuits, it excels in a range of temperatures and can deal with rain and moisture.
 Yes, the breathability isn’t great and some more stretch in the materials might be useful for climbing but overall it’s a solid all-rounder.
 Plus, if it does get hotter you can stow it away easily.

 I’d recommend it to hikers, climbers, bike tourers and for everyday use, as a 3 season option or a whole year warmer with the right layering.
+Buy or find out more on the links below!

 The North Face Thermoball Hoodie Review – 9 Months Later!